+44(0)1633 276003 [email protected]

-SEO - search engine optimisationSearch engine optimization (SEO) is a digital marketing strategy that brings visitors to websites.
+SEO - search engine optimisationSearch engine optimisation (SEO) is a digital marketing strategy that brings visitors to websites.
 It helps businesses by increasing website traffic in an organic (unpaid) way.
 However, it keeps evolving, so it can be hard for stakeholders to keep up with the many updates.
 That can be frustrating for those who rely on Google’s traffic to drive sales, so hopefully the SEO infographic below will help.

 SEO is also a huge topic.
 Factors that affect search positioning include the quality of backlinks and content, SSL security, page speed, click-through-rate, and more.
 However, one factor that remains constant is the extra value that customers bring when they find your business via organic search.

-Visitors from unpaid, organic search are actively looking for what you provide.
+Visitors from unpaid, organic searches are actively looking for what you provide.
 That makes them far more likely to convert into sales.
 In fact, SEO Tribunal found that those high-quality leads are 10 times more likely to convert than leads from social media on desktops.
 They also found that businesses ranked among the top 10 search results on Google can benefit from a 30% increase in brand perception.

-Understanding The Benefits of SEO
+Understanding the Benefits of SEO

 Why should you, as a business owner, consider improving your site’s SEO?
 Because search engines now generate about 39% of ecommerce traffic worldwide.
 35% of that is organic, while the rest is paid search.

 So why should you bother with the organic search if you could simply pay to get your site promoted in Google’s search results?
-Well, 70 – 80% of customers don’t trust paid ads.
+Well, 70-80% of customers don’t trust paid ads.
 They simply ignore them, focusing on the organic search results.

 Also, paying for those ads clearly cuts into profit margins more than traffic gained from unpaid search.
 In fact, in areas like Cardiff and Bristol, small businesses currently pay Google up to £25.00 per click for profitable search terms.
 They do that because they know that’s what those visitors are worth.
 Enough of those visitors will turn into sales that they can still make a profit.